AppsFlyerKnowledge/devhub/docs/guides/sdks/android-sdk/ad-revenue-1.md

 **To implement the method, perform the following steps:**

-1. Create an instance of [`AFAdRevenueData`](doc:android-sdk-reference-appsflyerlib#afadrevenuedata) with the revenue details of the impression to be logged.
+1. Create an instance of [`AFAdRevenueData`](doc:android-sdk-reference-appsflyerlib#afadrevenuedata) with the revenue details of the impression to be logged.Version 6.15.0 of the SDK removes the need for using a connector for sending Ad Revenue data to AppsFlyer.
-2. If you want to add additional details to the ad revenue event, populate a dictionary with key-value pairs.
+2. If you want to add additional details to the ad revenue event, populate a `Map` instance with key-value pairs.
 3. Invoke the  `logAdRenvue` method with the following arguments:
     - The `AFAdRevenueData` object you created in step 1.
-    - The dictionary with the additional details you created in step 2.
+    - The `Map` instance with the additional details you created in step 2.

 Code Example